Careers

 Work Experience

-Year 12 pupils carry out a block of 8 days work experience at a work placement of their choice.
+Chapter 12 pupils carry out a block of 5 days work experience at a work placement of their choice.

 Liverpool College also has a partnership with InvestIn which offers life changing, immersive careers programmes for students aged 12-18.
-As a partner school we have 10 bursaries a year to offer to our students who fit the egibility criteria who get to experience as many of these high quality, certificated experiences as they want, within the academic year.
+As a partner school we have 3 bursaries a year to offer to our students who fit the egibility criteria who get to experience as many of these high quality, certificated experiences as they want, within the academic year.
 Any student can apply and pay for one of InvestIn's careers programmes independently of College and we have a 10% discount code for use.
-Below is the summer program information availbale to our students

 Please contact This email address is being protected from spambots.
 You need JavaScript enabled to view it.for further information.